 Have a larger snack if you will be exercising more than usual.
 You can also have more frequent snacks.
 You may need to adjust your medicine if you are planning unusual exercise.

-When you exercise wear socks that keep moisture away from your feet.
-Also wear comfortable, well-fitting shoes.
+Wear socks that keep moisture away from your feet.
+Also, wear comfortable, well-fitting shoes.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.